craftr-build/craftr-build-4.x/docs/index.rst

-  Also, :ref:`Craftr always switches to the build directory<BuildDirSwitch>`, which is why we use the :func:`path.local()<craftr.path.local>` function to create a path relative to the "Craftfile" directory.
+  Also, :ref:`Craftr always switches to the build directory<BuildDirSwitch>`, which is why we use the :func:`path.local()<craftr.path.local>` function to create a path relative to the "Craftfile.py" directory.

 Rules
 -----